NikitaVert/Bellabeat-project/Analysis.md

 The "ActivityHour" column was chosen for the "Row labels" and "StepTotal" column was used for values in a form of an average number.
 This table shows how many steps on average were taken by different users at what time of the day.

-For the better understadning of the
+For a better understanding of the table's data, a graph is generated as a visualisation in the form of a bar chart: